graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 operation as stateless in the metadata function will allow the TensorFlow backend to perform optimisations which would otherwise be disallowed, such as common code removal.

+Hashable operations
+___________________

+The external objects used by custom operations are opaque.
+The compiler cannot detect if these objects or their dependencies change, so compilation graphs containing custom operations cannot be uniquely hashed reliably.
+If you can gaurantee that these objects and their dependencies will not change then this flag can be set to true.

+When compiling a graph, if all ops in the graph are hashable the executable will be saved in the executable cache (if enabled).
+This allows the graph to be run subsequent times without needing to recompile it.

 .. _operation_attributes: